 A typical use for the box transition is for objects that you’d like to introduce into the frame.
 Let’s imagine a couple of lawyers who are busy discussing a crucial document in.
 From this medium office shot, we can apply the box transition to zoom into the document in question.
 So, the document is the “object” being put into close focus by using the box transition

-So, we can use the Box Transition to introduce a subject or to offer a close up view of an object or item using a realistic natural bounce motion.
+So, we can use the box transitions for Premiere Pro and box transitions for After Effects to introduce a subject or to offer a close up view of an object or item using a realistic natural bounce motion.

 The one important rule to remember is never to overuse this transition.
 Use it once or twice in your video … that’s normally enough.